pachetai/pachetai/README.md

 - 👀 I’m interested in developing cutting-edge AI solutions and exploring advancements in machine learning, deep learning, and data science.
 - 🌱 I’m currently learning advanced natural language processing techniques, reinforcement learning, and cloud-based AI deployment.
 - 💞️ I’m looking to collaborate on innovative AI projects, open-source machine learning libraries, and any interesting data science challenges.
-- 📫 How to reach me: Feel free to connect with me via email at pachetai@example.com or on LinkedIn [here](https://www.linkedin.com/in/pachetai).
+- 📫 How to reach me: Feel free to connect with me via email at support@pachet.ai or on LinkedIn [here](https://www.linkedin.com/in/pachetai).
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I’m a huge fan of sci-fi literature and often draw inspiration for my AI projects from the futuristic ideas in those books!